liran100/billingInfoApp/README.md

 Also, you need node v14 to run the projects.s

 ### Run Project:
+At the first time you need build the projects.
+> npm run build

 > npm run start

 The project should open with port 3000. if dosent open, open it with your explorer.